johnangrs/johnangrs.github.io/section_1_1_3.md

 That said, from all the startup founders here at AISG, we would all have done it again given the choice.

-Good reading material at this stage - [How to get startup idea - Paul Graham](http://www.paulgraham.com/startupideas.html "How to get startup idea - Paul Graham")
+Good reading material at this stage - [How to get startup ideas - Paul Graham](http://www.paulgraham.com/startupideas.html)